Gaza – A Wound in the World…

 We are witnesses to all this, and we should be doing whatever we can to get the violence to stop.
 But is incumbent upon all of us, particularly those of us here in Ireland familiar with long running disputes and intractable division over incompatible futures, to stress that there is no perfect resolution.
 No ultimate win for our favoured side.

-The reality is that the Palestinians will never be defeated, but they will never be victorious.
-The Israelis will never win, but they will never surrender their state either.
 Only in recognizing the futility of the demands of the maximalists, in rejecting those who argue that they if they shed enough blood they can have it all, will a path to peace ever emerge.
 A path to that most difficult of worlds, anathema to maximalists and fundamentalists.

 A world of compromise.